isabella232/advertising-cloud.en/help/user-guide/planning/ad-formats/in-stream.md

 # In-Stream {#in-stream}

 In-stream (pre-roll) videos deliver your ad in front of compelling content on premium video sites.
 Pre-roll is ideal for repurposed TV spots or any video that is 0:15 or 0:30 seconds long.
-Interactive elements can be added to our pre-roll units to drive engagement with your brand.
-With TubeMogul pre-roll units, advertisers don't pay for impressions – only views.
+You can add nteractive elements to your pre-roll units to drive engagement with your brand.
+With Advertising CLoud DSP pre-roll units, advertisers don't pay for impressions – only for views.

-We offer three types of in-stream units: [Standard Pre-roll](in-stream/standard-pre-roll.md),  [Interactive Pre-roll](in-stream/interactive-pre-roll.md) and  [Skippable Pre-Roll](in-stream/skippable-pre-roll.md).
+Three types of in-stream units are availabe: [Standard Pre-roll](in-stream/standard-pre-roll.md), [Interactive Pre-roll](in-stream/interactive-pre-roll.md), and [Skippable Pre-Roll](in-stream/skippable-pre-roll.md).

 [ ![Instream](assets/instream-300x170.png)](assets/instream.png)